 million died in the Ukrainian famine now known as the Holodomor.
 More than nine-tenths of the dead had lived in the countryside.
 In the years around 1960, something like 36 million people — a little less than the current population of Canada — died in a famine in China, and again, almost all of the dead had lived in the countryside.

 If these famines had been strictly natural events, they would have been humanitarian tragedies of historic proportions, but they were not strictly natural.
 The policies of the Soviet and Chinese governments substantially added to the death tolls.
 The Soviet government’s actions can plausibly be said to constitute a policy of genocide against the Ukrainians.
 The Chinese government’s actions were partly the result of blinkered ideology, and partly the result of a dog-eat-dog governmental structure that amplified Mao’s every whim.

-Both famines occurred under totalitarian governments which let other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — override the welfare of the people.
-This kind of behaviour would have been impossible under representative government; indeed, Amartya Sen has observed that “no famine has ever taken place in the history of the world in a functioning democracy.”1
+Both famines occurred under totalitarian governments that let other considerations — ideological purity, suppression of dissent, consolidation of power, fevered dreams of a brilliant future — override the welfare of the people.
+This kind of behaviour would have been impossible under representative government; as Amartya Sen has observed, “no famine has ever taken place in the history of the world in a functioning democracy.”1